Pattern Matching - C# Guide

 today.
 You already create pattern matching algorithms using existing

-statements that test values.
+syntax.
+You write if or switch statements that test values.
 Then,

 when those statements match, you extract and use information from that